ValV/Ford-Bellman-algorithm/README.md

 ## Ford-Bellman algorithm
 ---
-Represents a way to find the minimum path in weighted graph using Ford-Bellman[-Moore] algorithm for the graph.
+Represents a way to find the minimum path in weighted graph using Ford-Bellman[-Moore] algorithm.
 ![The graph](graph.png)